Bulk Billed Skin Cancer Checks For Concession Card Holders – Cards accepted: Pensioner, Health Care, Senior Card, and DVA – Book Now

 We recommend a professional skin check at least once a year.
 However, you may need to have skin checks more frequently if you have a history of skin cancer, a family history of skin cancer, or any new or changing skin lesions.

-During a skin check, our dermatologists will thoroughly examine your entire body, looking for any suspicious skin changes or lesions.
-We may perform further diagnostic tests, like a biopsy, if a suspicious lesion is found.
+During a skin check, our skin cancer doctors will thoroughly examine your entire body, looking for any suspicious skin changes or lesions.
+We may perform further diagnostic tests, such as a biopsy, if a suspicious lesion is found.

 If you notice a new or changing mole, it’s important to seek medical advice as soon as possible.
 Changes in moles can be an early sign of melanoma.
 Please contact us to arrange an appointment.